 - Cocoa powder: Use Dutch processed or natural cocoa.

-Step 3: Mix the wet ingredients.
+Step 3: (Photo 3 above).
 In a large mixing bowl, beat the butter, oil and sugars with an electric mixer.
-Add the eggs, vanilla, buttermilk and pureed pears.
+Add the eggs one at a time, vanilla, and buttermilk.

-Next, cool cake in the pan on a wire rack for 30 minutes.
-Then carefully invert onto a wire rack and allow to cool completely.
+Step 6: (Photo 6 above) Bake at 325 F for 53-57 minutes.
+Next, set the pan on a wire rack for 10 minutes.
+Then invert onto a wire rack and allow to cool.

 Hint: Place your cake on a cake decorating turntable when coating it with cinnamon sugar.
 It’s not necessary but it makes it a little easier.